httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 and length parameters.

 The length (L) parameter is 12 octets.
-The info parameter for the nonce is the ASCII-encoded string "Content-Encoding: nonce", a single zero octet and an
+The info parameter for the nonce is the ASCII-encoded string "Content-Encoding: nonce", a single zero octet and a
 context:

 ~~~ inline